Online selective conformal inference: adaptive scores, convergence rates and optimality

 \section{Results for informative selections}

-This section presents results for selection that are `informative' or 'decision-oriented', in the sense that the selection $S_t(X_t,q_t^\OSCI)$ does dependent on the actual threshold $q_t^\OSCI$ at time $t$.
+This section presents results for selection rules that are `informative' or 'decision-oriented', in the sense that the selection $S_t(X_t,q_t^\OSCI)$ depends on the actual threshold $q_t^\OSCI$ at time $t$.
 Throughout the section, we consider the iid model.
-Also, since $S_t(X,q_t^\OSCI)$ is by essence not independent of $\mathcal{F}_{t-1}$ for informative selection, the in-expectation result (Theorem~\ref{th:genL2-first}) cannot be used, and we will rely on the in-probability bound (Theorem~\ref{th:rateconvfull}) throughout this section.
+Since $S_t(X,q_t^\OSCI)$ necessarily depends on $\mathcal{F}_{t-1}$ for an informative selection, the in-expectation result (Theorem~\ref{th:genL2-first}) cannot be used, and we will rely on the in-probability bound (Theorem~\ref{th:rateconvfull}) throughout this section.